bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

     flip as heads, and outcomes starting with the first coin flip as tails.
-    This corresponds to probabilities of :math:`0, 1, p` and :math:`1-p` respectively, precisely the outcomes we would expect :math:`X_1` to be able to calculate with :math:`X_1`.
+    This corresponds to probabilities of :math:`0, 1, p` and :math:`1-p` respectively, precisely the outcomes we would expect :math:`X_1` to be able to calculate.

     On closer examination though, this is not exactly the same as a naive understanding of the situation would imply.  :math:`A_H` contains *every* infinitely long sequence starting with heads -- not just the result of the first flip.
-    Recall, each "time-indexed random variable in a stochastic process is a function of an element of our sample space, which is an infinitely long sequence.
+    Recall, each "time"-indexed random variable in a stochastic process is a function of an element of our sample space, which is an infinitely long sequence.
     So we cannot naively pull out just the result of the first toss.
 Instead, we group all sequences that match our criteria (heads on the first toss) together